Frequently Asked Questions

 Consumer Law Ready is a specialist training programme for micro, small and medium-sized enterprises (SMEs), helping them understand and comply with the latest EU and national consumer laws.

 Question: Who is behind the project?

-Consumer Law Ready is a project funded by the European Parliament and the European Commission, managed in cooperation with the European Commission.
-BEUC (the European Consumer Organisation), in a consortium with Eurochambres (The Chamber of commerce in the City of Brussels, Belgium) and UEAPME (the European Association of Craft, Small and Medium-sized Enterprises), is running this training project.
+Consumer Law Ready is a project funded by the European Commission.
+Eurochambres, (The Chamber of commerce in the City of Brussels, Belgium), in a consortium with BEUC (the European Consumer Organisation), and SMEunited (the European Association of Craft, Small and Medium-sized Enterprises), is running this training project.

 Their respective members at a national level are also deeply involved to maximise the outreach to the business audience.
-The project started in January 2017 and will run during two years, until December 2018.
+The project started in January 2017 and is running until December 2022.

 Question: How does it work?

 At European level, Eurochambres and its partners, together with specialist trainers and legal experts, train one national trainer per country.
 These are known as “lead trainers”.

 Lead trainers will train 20 to 30 regional trainers in their own country on European and national consumer law.
 Regional trainers are then equipped to give training events to SMEs in their localities.
 Trainings are given in the language of the country of origin.

 Online learning resources allow busy entrepreneurs to learn all content online by reading documents, taking part in quizzes, watching videos and finally passing an e-test validated by a certificate.